$f_K/f_{\pi}$ in iso-symmetric QCD and the CKM matrix unitarity: Finite volume effects

 The masses and decay constants of the pion and kaon suffer from finite volume effects, which will be addressed in this section.
 Finite-volume $\chi$PT enables to correct these effects in our quantities of interest.
 To NLO and for $X=m_{\pi,K},\;f_{\pi,K}$, denoting by $X^{(\infty)}$ the infinite volume quantity and by $X^{(L)}$ the finite volume one \cite{Colangelo:2005cg,Colangelo:2005gd},

 where $m_{\eta}^2=\frac{4}{3}m_K^2-\frac{1}{3}m_{\pi}^2$, $K_1(x)$ is the Bessel function of the second kind, and $m(n)$ is given in \cite{Colangelo:2005cg,Colangelo:2005gd}.
-The shifts in the values of $m_{\pi,K}$ and $f_{\pi,K}$ due to these contributions are well within one standard deviation, even for the smallest volume considered, corresponding to $m_{\pi}L=3.9$ in the H105 ensemble, as can be seen in \refig{fig:FVE}.
+The shifts in the values of $m_{\pi,K}$ and $f_{\pi,K}$ due to the finite-volume corrections are well within our present statistical errors, even for the smallest volume considered, corresponding to $m_{\pi}L=3.9$ in the H105 ensemble, as can be seen in \refig{fig:FVE}.